jundalisay/superblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 Yes.
 This is now known as 'scientism' propagated by materialists.

 For example, alternative medicines that don't pass clinical trials are not classified as medicine even if they cure 10% of people but not all.
 Instead of canceling them as inconclusive, Bio Superphysics groups those 10% people into a **specific personality type** which is cured 100% by that alternative medicine.

 But classifying everything is costly.
+Machine learning helps a lot, so the AI boom is a Godsend (Rather, by pursuing our dharma for Superphysics, reality bent or shifted towards one that has the tools to do what we do).

-Moreover, the gap between experiment and useful invention is huge.
+However, the gap between experiment and useful non-software invention is still huge.
 For example, the principle of action-reaction can be demonstrated with a $0.10 party balloon releasing air to propel itself.
 But it takes a lot more effort to convert that principle into a working rocket which costs $1,000 and even more to make an Atlas rocket :rocket: worth $100m.
 {{< /l >}}

 <!-- This is why, until 2030, most of our work is on Social Superphysics.
 The work on Bio and Material Superphysics will mostly be theoretical for now, though we've done [rudimentary experiments on pre-levitation](/material/levitation) and preventing cancers from getting worse via alternative medicine. -->